mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 - Align the configurations of two different branches within the same project
 - Have visibility on all the configuration changes made locally before committing them

-Therefore, in case of a new commit available, the user can decide whether to start a merge configurations process or to save its local changes on a new branch.
+Therefore, in case of a new commit available, users can decide whether to start a merge configurations process or to save their local changes on a new branch.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '340px'}}>